zwanenberg/TransparantieTool/Additional_information.md

 - optional: one or more **SPLITTINGS** with internal procession steps
 - optional: one or more **HANDOVERS** with combining internal batches to the final batch

+ℹ️ also the XSD contains information for each tag

 ## Supplier
 ```